harness/developer-hub/docs/frequently-asked-questions/git-exp-vs-config-as-code.md

 ---
 title: Git Experience vs Configuration as Code FAQs
+sidebar_label: Git Experience vs Configuration as Code
-description: Learn about Git Experience in NextGen and Config as code in FirstGen.
+description: Learn about Git Experience in NextGen and Configuration as Code in FirstGen.
+sidebar_position: 70
 ---

 ## What is Git Experience in NextGen?